How can a psychodynamic approach help couples?

 In psychodynamic couple work, it’s the relationship which becomes the primary client, as the couple and counsellor try to think about what each partner brings to the conscious and unconscious relationship.
 By reflecting on this - with someone whose job it is to focus both consciously and unconsciously on the interactions in the counselling room - you’ll develop methods of understanding more effectively the issues within the relationship and between the individuals.

-Very often this increased understanding, bringing to the light of consciousness and thought hidden feelings, is enough to make sense of the here and now and improves the way in which couples can manage their relationship in the present and future.
+Very often this increased understanding, bringing hidden feelings to the consciousness, is enough to make sense of the present.
+It improves the way in which couples can manage their relationship for the future.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.